Post Undergraduate - Graduate Non-Degree - Undeclared - Combined Students

 UNDERGRADUATE NON-DEGREE, GUEST ADMISSION AND UNDECLARED MAJOR STUDENTS

 A student must be officially admitted and enrolled in an eligible degree program to receive federal aid.
 If the student is merely allowed to take some courses before being officially admitted to a program (for example, as a guest student), the student is not considered to be a regular student and will not be eligible to receive federal financial aid until he or she is officially admitted to a degree or approved certificate program.
 If a student is denied federal financial aid due to his or her status as an undergraduate non-degree student, or a student with an undeclared major, the student must contact their college, school office, or regional campus office to inquire about declaring a major.
 If the student is now in a program that qualifies for federal student aid, the student should let the One Stop for Student Services know about this change to allow processing of the student's financial aid eligibility to continue.

-Visit the download page for the following information and forms:
+Visit the Forms and Applications page for the following information and forms: